 You should call a plumber to check if everything is okay.
 It is better to notice small damage and spend some bucks to fix it immediately than to wait for it to get worse.
 Remember that plumbing leaks may require you to saw through the wall to fix it.

-If you are UK citizens, you should look for UK water leak detection specialists as they know how to detect leak sources without tearing down any structures at home.
+If you are UK citizens, you should look for water leak detection specialists as they know how to detect leak sources without tearing down any structures at home.
 The professional equipment includes thermal imaging tools, acoustic listening devices, endoscope cameras, and hydrogen traces gas.
 Those tools determine the quality of a leak detection service.

 Insulating the Pipes